stefanarseneau/stefanarseneau.github.io/about.md

 When I'm not doing astronomy, I go for long runs and read books.
 Recently, I read *Underland* by Robert MacFarlane, which is probably my favorite book right now.
 If you, the reader, happen to *be* Robert MacFarlane, shoot me an email.
 Let's get coffee.

+Other fun facts about me:
+- I've been ice climbing and I've rappelled into a cave
+- I was once offerred a job in nuclear materials control and accountability (which I declined)
+- I once got stuck on top of Mt Washington and had to take a cog railway down
+- I've run a marathon